dootje-2004/intersystems-rest-performance/Issues.md

 won't render them correctly.
 Note that the sequence number is contiguous over ALL class children (methods, parameters, properties, indices, etc.).
-This is especially important if you add a new method to the collection.
+This is especially important if you add a new method

+*When REST setting = ASYNC, no data points are collected.*
+Bug in *app.js* when subtracting data arrays.
+Fixed. to the collection.

 ## Unsolved issues